 The next time you're in the backwoods, try this fantastic recipe.

 A specialized camping Dutch oven helps you cook the perfect fire baked pizza, but it’s really all about the ingredients you bring to the camping table.
+Some people try to cook pizza with pie iron like this one, so you may want to try as well.
 Our most popular camp pizza is classic pepperoni with a mound of mozzarella and cheddar on top.
 But don't limit your imagination; why not bring along all your favorite pizza ingredients?

 Keep reading to discover the decadent delights of our campfire pizza recipe!

 60 minutes minutes

 1 tube of pre-made pizza dough

 1 small onion, chopped

 Salt and pepper to taste